flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 ==========

-FlyteAdmin is the common entry point, where initialization of FlyteWorkflow CRs may be triggered by user workflow definition executions, automatic relaunches, or periodically scheduled workflow definition executions.
+FlyteAdmin is the common entry point, where initialization of FlyteWorkflow Custom Resources may be triggered by user workflow definition executions, automatic relaunches, or periodically scheduled workflow definition executions.

 FlyteWorkflow CRD / K8s Integration
 -----------------------------------